 Mobile phones and computers come right after the sun as a big source of blue light due to the long hours spent on these devices.

-LED and halogen lights used in offices and homes to brighten up the place are a rich source of blue light.
+LED and halogen lights used in offices and homes to brighten up the place are a rich blue light source.

 Fluorescent light bulbs and flat-screen LED TVs are also sources of blue light.